 How Often Should I Change The Oil On My 2-Stroke Kart?

-No matter who you ask, everybody will have a different answer to this question.
-And truthfully, it depends on what activities you get up to with your kart on a regular basis.
+How often you should change the oil on your 2-stroke kart depends on how often and how aggressively you use your kart.
+Everybody will have a different answer to this question, and truthfully, it depends on what activities you get up to with your kart on a regular basis.

 While I was racing karts competitively, we changed the fuel-oil mix in our 2-stroke after every race.
 After all, you’re pushing the engine hard for a long period of time!